stclaird/Cloud-IP-Address-Ranges/README.md

 select count(*) from net;
 ```

-### 2. To get the number of CIDR records held in the database belong to the cloud platform AWS.
+### 2. To get the number of CIDR records held in the database that belong to the cloud platform AWS.

 ```
 select count(*) from net where cloudplatform='aws';